Lilypad-Tech/lilypad-v0/README.md

 - Video Editing
 - and many, many more!

-We'd also LOVE to hear about what use cases you have Contact us in the FilecoinProject Slack #bacalhau channel
+We'd also LOVE to hear about what use cases you have - contact us in the FilecoinProject Slack #bacalhau channel

 Contributions to this repo would also earn you many 5/5 Stable Diffusion Rainbow Unicorns (and be gratefully recieved)!